 Foreign Legion Command

 COMLE insigniaCommandement de la Légion Etrangère, COMLE.
-The COMLE includes the office of the Commander of the Foreign Legion (Le général commandant la Légion étrangère, with a rank of general) and the General staff of the Foreign Legion.
-The Commander exercises supervision over the Legion.
-He reports directly to the Chief of Staff of the French Army and advises him on Foreign Legion matters.
+The COMLE includes the office of the Commander of the Foreign Legion (Le général commandant la Légion étrangère, with the rank of general) and the general staff of the Foreign Legion.
+Nicknamed the Father of the Legion (Le Père de la Légion), the Commander supervises the Legion.
+He also reports directly to the Chief of Staff of the French Army and advises him on Foreign Legion matters.

 The COMLE was established on March 2, 1931, under the title of Foreign Legion Inspection (Inspection de la Légion Etrangère, ILE).
 After several deactivations and changes of its title, the general staff of the Legion became the COMLE in 1984.
-It is based in the Quartier Viénot in Aubagne (Southern France, close to Marseille), which also serves as home to the 1st Foreign Regiment (1er RE).
+It is based in the Quartier Viénot in Aubagne (Southern France, close to Marseille), home of the 1st Foreign Regiment (1er RE).

-Today, three units of the Foreign Legion report directly to the COMLE: 1st Foreign Regiment (a unit carrying out administrative tasks), 4e RE (a training unit) and GRLE (a recruiting unit).
-The other units report to the Staff of their brigades (or forces) they are assigned to.
+Today, three units of the Foreign Legion report directly to the COMLE: 1st Foreign Regiment (a unit carrying out administrative tasks), 4e RE (a training unit), and GRLE (a recruiting unit).
+The other Legion units report to the staff of the brigades (or forces) to which they are assigned.

 Foreign Legion Command - COMLE - Commandement de la Légion Etrangère